rachejazz/rachejazz.github.io/index.md

 # My Works
 ### I am a ~~skillful~~ killful developer, yet a curious researcher.
 I do a bit of UI fixing and mostly tinker around software loopholes.
 Some of my footprints:

-*	**OWASP Maryam, OSINT Framework:**
+*	**OWASP Maryam, OSINT Framework(Contributor):**
 Maryam is a dedicated fast growing OSINT framework capable of scraping and gathering large amount of Data.
 Including subdomains and dns records.
 A project under OWASP.
+There are several modules added by me.
 _[Details](https://github.com/rachejazz/OWASP-Maryam)_

-*	**CSP Bypass, File Forensics:**
+*	**Bypassing CSP, File Forensics:**
-A small project focussed on how polyglot files can be taken advantage in bypass CSP rules for Reflected XSS attacks.
+A small project focussed on how polyglot files can be taken advantage of in bypassing CSP rules for Reflected XSS attacks.
 _[Details](https://github.com/rachejazz/csp-xss-demo)_

 *   **Hardware implementation - A Computer from scratch:**